A step-by-step how-to on conducting effective marketing case studies + sample questions.

 The answers to some of these questions may seem obvious, but it’s important to consider how they relate to the bigger picture.
 When you combine each of the above into a larger goal, you’re better positioned to let that goal guide the case study process.

-How to Conduct an Epic Case Study Interview
+How to Craft an Interview Discussion Guide

 Finding a subject to interview and getting on their calendar can be challenging.
 But once you do find an ideal subject, you don’t want all that hard work to go to waste by not asking the right questions.
-Effective case studies aren’t just about what you say, but also how you say it.
+Effective marketing case studies aren’t just about what you say, but also how you say it.

 Technically, it’s the client’s story, but you’re in charge of crafting what you want your audience to know.
 The questions should be designed to put both of you in a positive light and make prospective clients want to do business with you.